Loopring/protocols/packages/loopring_v3/DESIGN.md

 ## Trading History

 Every account has a trading history tree with 2^14 leafs **for every token**.
 Which leaf is used for storing the trading history for an order is completely left up to the user, and we call this the **orderID**.
 The orderID is stored in a 32-bit value.
 We allow the user to overwrite the existing trading history stored at `orderID % 2^14` if `order.orderID > tradeHistory.orderID`.
-If `order.orderID < tradeHistory.orderID` the order is automatically cancelled.
+If `order.orderID < tradeHistory.orderID` the order is automatically canceled.
 If `order.orderID == tradeHistory.orderID` we use the trading history stored in the leaf.
 This allows the account to create 2^32 unique orders for every token, the only limitation is that only 2^14 of these orders selling a certain token can be active at the same time.

 While this was done for performance reasons (so we don't have to have a trading history tree with a large depth using the order hash as an address) this does open up some interesting possibilities.